weaveworks/scope/site/plugins.md

   * [Defining the Reporter Interface](#defining-reporter-interface)
   * [Report Data Structures](#report-data-structures)

-Any kind of metrics can be generated and inserted into Scope using custom plugins.
-Metrics generated through your plugin are displayed in the user interface alongside the standard set of metrics that are found in Weave Scope.
+Any kind of metric can be generated and inserted in Scope with custom plugins.
+Metrics generated through a plugin are displayed in the user interface alongside the standard metrics found in Weave Scope.

 ![Custom Metrics With Plugins](images/plugin-features.png)